zulip/zulip/docs/prod-auth-first-login.md

 ## Grant administrator access

-You can make any user and administrator with the `knight` management command:
+You can make any user and administrator on the command line with the `knight` management command:

 ```
 ./manage.py knight username@example.com -f